-- a) the homebuyer's savings used for downpayment and/or reasonable and customary closing costs in a dedicated savings account under an IDA program; or - b) an escrow account maintained by a public housing authority for households who have successfully completed the requirements of an FSS contract of participation leading to homeownership. - the homebuyer savings used for downpayment and/or reasonable and customary closing costs under a lease-to-own program. - 2) The homebuyer must have saved for a minimum of 10 months with the IDA or FSS savings program and for a minimum of three years under a lease-to-own program. - 3) The homebuyer is a First-Time Homebuyer according to the First-Time Homebuyer definition. - 4) Homebuyers eligible for IDEA funds must meet income guidelines as stated in Section III(A)(3) of this Implementation Plan. - 5) Homebuyers eligible for IDEA funds must open escrow or deposit funds for the closing (or other equivalent process for consummating the commencement of a sale of property in the applicable state), on a home purchase transaction within five (5) years of enrollment in the IDEA program.

-2. Workforce Initiative Subsidy for Homeownership (WISH)

-a.
-WISH Program Description - The WISH program makes AHP funds available through participating Bank Members to qualified homebuyers and promotes and increases homeownership opportunities for workforce populations.
+- 1) The homebuyer is eligible to receive the lesser of \$22,000 or four times the amount of: - a) the homebuyer's savings used for downpayment and/or reasonable and customary closing costs in a dedicated savings account under an IDA program; or - b) an escrow account maintained by a public housing authority for households who have successfully completed the requirements of an FSS contract of participation leading to homeownership. - 2) the homebuyer savings used for downpayment and/or reasonable and customary closing costs under a lease to own program. homebuyer must have saved for a minimum of 10 months with the IDA or FSS savings program and for a minimum of three years under a lease to own program. - 3) The homebuyer is a First Time Homebuyer according to the First Time Homebuyer definition. - 4) Homebuyers eligible for IDEA funds must meet income guidelines as stated in Section III(A)(3) of this Implementation Plan. - 5) Homebuyers eligible for IDEA funds must open escrow or deposit funds for the closing (or other equivalent process for consummating the commencement of a sale of property in the applicable state), on a home purchase transaction within five (5) years of enrollment in the IDEA program. - 2.
+Workforce Initiative Subsidy for Homeownership (WISH) - WISH Program Description The WISH program makes AHP funds available through participating Bank Members to qualified homebuyers and promotes and increases homeownership opportunities for workforce populations.low- and moderate-income households.

-b.
+4.2.
 WISH Program Guidelines

-- 1) The homebuyer is a First-Time Homebuyer according to the First-Time Homebuyer definition. - 2) Homebuyers eligible for WISH funds must meet income guidelines, as stated in Section III(A)(3) of this Implementation Plan. - 3) Homebuyers eligible for WISH funds must open escrow or deposit funds for the closing (or other equivalent process for consummating the commencement of a sale of property in the applicable state), on a home purchase transaction within one (1) year of enrollment in the WISH program. - 4) The homebuyer is eligible to receive the lesser of \$22,000 or four times the amount of the household contribution, such as household savings or gifts received by the household, toward the purchase of the home.
+- a.
+The homebuyer is a First-Time Homebuyer according to the First-Time Homebuyer definition. - b.
+Homebuyers eligible for WISH funds must meet income guidelines, as stated in Section III(A)(3) of this Implementation Plan. - c.
+Homebuyers eligible for WISH funds must open escrow or deposit funds for the closing (or other equivalent process for consummating the commencement of a sale of property in the applicable state), on a home purchase transaction within one (1) year of enrollment in the WISH program.

+d.
+The homebuyer is eligible to receive the lesser of \$22,000the annual maximum FHFA subsidy limit3 or four times the amount of the household contribution, such as household savings or gifts received by the household, toward the purchase of the home.
 Grants are not considered part of the household contribution.

-IV.
-Restrictions and Debarments
+V. Restrictions and Debarments